thomasbelliott/516-1/setup_github.md

 Step 3.
 Check if you've done everything correctly
 - Wait for a couple of minutes to make sure all changes are applied, then go to: https://yourusername.github.io/516/
-(replace yourusername with the username you selecte in step 1)
+(replace yourusername with the username you selected in step 1)
 - If you see "Hello, world!", congratulations!
 You have successfully completed this step.

 Step 4.
 Download and install a text editor